syntax-tree/mdast-util-to-hast/readme.md

 <script>alert(x)</script>
 ```

-Elements by their ID are made available in browsers on the `window` object.
+Elements are made available in browsers on the `window` object by their ID.
-Using a prefix this that from being a problem.
+Using a prefix like this prevents that from being a problem.

 ###### `options.footnoteLabel`